GibzB/CheckIn-Out-Discourse/README.md

 # CheckIn-CheckOut-Discourse
-An automated Question postage for remote team building fun activity
+An automated Question postage for remote team interaction and fun engagement written in Python